erp-texh-2022/etworkk-14.0/doc/cla/sign-cla.md

 If you cannot submit your signature using a pull request, you may alternatively print the CLA, complete it, sign it, scan it and send it by email to `cla-submission` `at` `etwork.com`.
-In that case someone from the Dosyt team will make the pull request on your behalf.
+In that case someone from the etwork team will make the pull request on your behalf.

-* Printable Dosyt CCLA v1.0 https://www.etwork.com/files/legal/Dosyt-CCLA-v1.0.pdf
+* Printable etwork CCLA v1.0 https://www.etwork.com/files/legal/etwork-CCLA-v1.0.pdf
-* Printable Dosyt ICLA v1.0 https://www.etwork.com/files/legal/Dosyt-ICLA-v1.0.pdf
+* Printable etwork ICLA v1.0 https://www.etwork.com/files/legal/etwork-ICLA-v1.0.pdf

 # FAQ

 ## Why do I need to accept a CLA ?

-The goal of having a Contributor License Agreement for Dosyt is to:
+The goal of having a Contributor License Agreement for etwork is to:

-* clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the Dosyt project
+* clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the etwork project

-* protect the Dosyt project and its users in case of legal dispute about the origin or ownership of any part of the code
+* protect the etwork project and its users in case of legal dispute about the origin or ownership of any part of the code

-* protect the Dosyt project and its users from bad actors who would contribute and then try to withdraw their contributions or cause legal trouble, e.g. in the form of patent lawsuits
+* protect the etwork project and its users from bad actors who would contribute and then try to withdraw their contributions or cause legal trouble, e.g. in the form of patent lawsuits

-This is done by establishing a credible, non-repudiable record that each contributor really intended to contribute to the Dosyt project under specific terms, and they had the right to make those contributions.
+This is done by establishing a credible, non-repudiable record that each contributor really intended to contribute to the etwork project under specific terms, and they had the right to make those contributions.

 The CLA is for the protection of the contributors, the project and its users.
 It does not change your rights to use your own contributions for any other purpose.

-The Dosyt CLA is based on the Apache Software Foundation CLA v2.0, as can be found on the Apache website.
+The etwork CLA is based on the Apache Software Foundation CLA v2.0, as can be found on the Apache website.

 This CLA is not a copyright assignment, it is a pure license agreement.
-You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, Dosyt S.A. to use, modify and distribute your contributions without further restrictions.
+You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, etwork S.A. to use, modify and distribute your contributions without further restrictions.

 ## How does it work?

-Each individual contributor (making contributions only on their own behalf) is required to sign and submit the Individual Contributor License Agreement (ICLA) of Dosyt.
+Each individual contributor (making contributions only on their own behalf) is required to sign and submit the Individual Contributor License Agreement (ICLA) of etwork.
 The agreement is executed by adding your name and signature to the list of validated contributors inside the project source code.

-If someone is unable to sign the CLA, their contributions will have to be removed from the Dosyt project.
+If someone is unable to sign the CLA, their contributions will have to be removed from the etwork project.

 In addition, if some or all of someone's contributions are written as part of an employment by somebody else, the work may not belong to the contributor but